 The GIS2 group

-The Geographic Information Science and Systems (GIS2) group at TMU (Ryerson) consists of myself and the graduate and undergraduate students whom I supervise at any particular time.
+The Geographic Information Science and Systems (GIS2) group at TMU (Ryerson) consists of myself and the graduate and undergraduate students as well as research professionals, whom I supervise at any given time.
 We study and develop theory, methods, tools, and applications for geospatial data analysis, decision support and participatory mapping.
+We are also heavily involved in reassessing the COVID-19 pandemic response.

-The GIS2 group is supported by an NSERC research grant and was also involved in SSHRC- and CIHR-funded research:
+The GIS2 group is supported by NSERC and NFRF research grants and was also involved in SSHRC- and CIHR-funded research:

 • How the Geospatial Web 2.0 is Reshaping Government-Citizen Interactions.
 Social Sciences and Humanities Research Council (SSHRC), Partnership Grant, 2013-2018.
 Principal investigator Dr. Renee Sieber (McGill University).